tinygo-org/tinygo-site/content/docs/guides/selfbuild/_index.md

 git submodule update --init
 ```

-Now you are ready to build TinyGo- but you must choose whether to build with a [manual LLVM install](./manual-llvm.md) or with a [system installed LLVM](./byollvm.md).
-See the links above.
+Now you are ready to build TinyGo- but you must choose whether to build with a [manual LLVM install](./manual-llvm) or with a [system installed LLVM](./byollvm).
+See the links below.